Hand Hotel is a Grade II listed building in the Wrexham local planning authority area, Wales. First listed on 11 February 1976. Church.

 Description

-The interior has been considerably altered.
+The interior of the building has been significantly altered.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.